 The Charter has a vision where every college and university is equipped to pass the ‘Emily test’ – in other words, they could have saved Emily’s life.

 The Charter is:

 - a framework based on evidence and student voices for GBV prevention, intervention, and support in further and higher education

 - an institution-wide and nationwide framework

-In November 2020, we ran ‘co-creation’ sessions with FE and HE staff, GBV and Violence Against Women (VAW) professionals, and charity sector staff.
+In November 2020, we ran out first round of ‘co-creation sessions with further education (FE) and higher education (HE) staff, GBV and Violence Against Women (VAW) professionals, and charity sector staff.
 We gathered feedback on our draft GBV Charter through these co-creation sessions and a subsequent public survey.
 We have now released a document detailing our responses to the feedback given, which you can access using the link below:

 In March 2021, we finished our second round of co-creation sessions with FE and HE staff to bring three Charter prototypes to the sectors.
 Whilst these sessions are complete, you can get in touch with us via email email@example.com to arrange a meeting with us and give additional feedback.
 Institutions can also apply to our pilot, where applications are now open.